THE VFA PIONEER HISTORIES PROJECT

 MJC: I see the ‘Women are Not Chicks’ poster behind you.
 Can you explain how that came to be in your house?

-PW: I have two of them from back in the women’s underground movement in Chicago, long before I moved to Chicago.
-The other poster that I have an original ‘Sisterhood is Blue and Sisterhood is Blooming’.
-And in both cases, they’ve always hung in my house because you just remember again and again, we cannot give up.
+PW: I have two of them I brought home from the women’s underground movement in Chicago, although created long before I moved to Chicago.
+The first is “Women are not Chicks.”
+The other is an original ‘Sisterhood is Blooming’.
+And in both cases, they’ve always hung in my home wherever we’ve lived because we must remember again and again, we cannot give up.

-MJC: How would you say you’ve said it to some extent already, but how would you characterize the impact of the women’s movement on your personal and professional life?
+MJC: How how would you summarze the impact of the women’s movement on your personal and professional life?

 MJC: That’s wonderful.
 What a bonus that is to have.

 PW: Right.
 And in the meantime, my daughter Carole, who is here listening in on this conversation, she came through it all.
-She was five by the time I went to that NOW meeting on Jefferson at the Christ Episcopal in Detroit.
-And she’s been with me all the [way], so my family and my son as well, incredibly supportive through the whole thing.
+She was five when I went to that NOW meeting on Jefferson at Christ Episcopal in Detroit.
+And she’s been with me all the [way], and my son as well.
+Incredibly supportive through the whole thing.

 MJC: Wonderful.
 Is there anything we haven’t covered that we need to cover?
 Any final thoughts you have?

 PW: No, I just want to know where I should leave my papers in perpetuity.
-Because I have a whole lot that I have saved in ways that ought to be in the record and shared.
-But I thought it’s interesting that I’m trying right now to reach Debbie Stabanow’s office because I have fundraising tickets from all the way back when she first ran for county commissioner and then for State House in Michigan.
-And I just have saved a lot of things that I’m not sure everyone has kept.
+I have records and memorabilia that I have saved that ought to be left for historians.
+It’s interesting that I’m trying right now to reach Debbie Stabenow’s US Senate office because I want to send them the sets of fundraising tickets I have from all the way back when she first ran for county commissioner and then for State House in Michigan.
+They ought to be in her archives.

 MJC: Yeah, exactly.
 I know the kind of thing you’re talking about because I did the same.

 PW: I have a file, for example, of what transpired during the conversation about the Rape Legislation in 1974, which probably still has great relevance because some states still have not gotten to the point where a woman’s word about how she was abused is honored.
-I have the program from the NOW Conference from 1973.
+And I, as another example, have the full program from the 1973 NOW National Conference.

 MJC: I was there, too.

 PW: I’m not sure whether many copies exist of that program, but so many things.
-And I have the program book from the Women’s Assembly in 1977 and 1979.
+And I have the planning notebook from the Women’s Assembly in 1977 and 1979.
 Here are all of the topics, and here are all the workshops, and here are all the women who conducted the workshops.
 And I’ve saved all of those.
 I think pretty relevant things.

 MJC: Excellent.
 They’re very relevant.
 Yes.